karray/karray.github.io/_drafts/2025-11-01-unsupervised-feature-attribution.md

 date: 2025-11-01 00:00:00 +0200
 tags: XAI, CNN, Foundation Models, Self-Supervised Learning
 description: How activation maps and relevance propagation can shed light on deep models without any labels.

+lafam_results:
+  kicker: ConvNeXt Base · LaFAM
+  opacity: 100
+  columns: 5
+  items:
+    - label: Dog and cat
+      src: /assets/img/posts/lafam/figures/images/dog_cat.jpeg
+      overlay: /assets/img/posts/lafam/figures/heatmaps/lafam_ConvNeXtBaseIN1K_dog_cat.png
+    - label: Two dogs
+      src: /assets/img/posts/lafam/figures/images/dog_dog.jpeg
+      overlay: /assets/img/posts/lafam/figures/heatmaps/lafam_ConvNeXtBaseIN1K_dog_dog.png
+    - label: Fish and person
+      src: /assets/img/posts/lafam/figures/images/fish_person.png
+      overlay: /assets/img/posts/lafam/figures/heatmaps/lafam_ConvNeXtBaseIN1K_fish_person.png
+    - label: Spider web
+      src: /assets/img/posts/lafam/figures/images/spider_web.png
+      overlay: /assets/img/posts/lafam/figures/heatmaps/lafam_ConvNeXtBaseIN1K_spider_web.png
+    - label: Miscellaneous
+      src: /assets/img/posts/lafam/figures/images/misc.png
+      overlay: /assets/img/posts/lafam/figures/heatmaps/lafam_ConvNeXtBaseIN1K_misc.png
 ---

 Foundation models trained without explicit labels can learn remarkably rich representations.
 But the same lack of supervision that makes this possible also makes them harder to interpret and validate.
 Without annotations to tell us what the model has learned, where can we look for clues?
 Convolutional networks and transformers offer one in their activations.
 These activations can be turned into saliency maps that show where the model responds most strongly, without extra labels or gradients.
 The catch is that these maps are often coarse.
 In this blog post, we explore how to extract spatial saliency maps from these activations and how they can be refined.

 <!--more-->

 This journey started with my attempt to use Generative Adversarial Networks (GANs) as feature extractors for medical images.
 GANs can synthesize high-quality images from random noise and provide control over the generation via latent variables, but they are not inherently invertible.
 I tried to address this limitation, but the approach did not work well (see my earlier [post](/2023/01/06/turning-stylegan-into-a-latent-feature-extractor.html) for details).
 Debugging that encoder-based GAN quickly became an exercise in frustration.
 More importantly, it exposed how few tools exist for debugging models trained without explicit annotations.
 The limitation is particularly relevant in self-supervised learning (SSL), where useful representations are learned directly from unlabeled data.
-LaFAM [<a href="#karjauv2024lafam" data-ref="karjauv2024lafam">Karjauv et al.</a>] provides a simple way to approach this problem by deriving feature attribution maps directly from model activations.
+To address this limitation, I proposed LaFAM [<a href="#karjauv2024lafam" data-ref="karjauv2024lafam">Karjauv et al.</a>] - a simple way to derive feature attribution maps directly from model activations.

-Unlike supervised settings, where methods such as Grad-CAM are readily available, attribution options for self-supervised models remain limited.
+Unlike supervised settings, where many methods are readily available, attribution options for self-supervised models remain limited.
 Here, we test how far LaFAM can take us.
 We first apply it to convolutional neural networks (CNNs) and then extend it to Vision Transformers (ViTs).
 We examine what these activation-based maps reveal, where they fall short, and whether their coarse spatial structure can be refined using LRP-based refinement or AnyUp.

 ## Self-Supervised Learning Meets XAI

-Self-Supervised Learning (SSL) allows models to learn useful representations without manual labels.
+SSL allows models to learn useful representations without explicit labels.
 This matters because collecting data is often much easier than annotating it, especially at scale.
 SSL makes it possible to use that unlabeled data to learn representations that can later be reused or fine-tuned for downstream tasks, such as image classification or segmentation.
 At the core of these models is an encoder, a network that turns an input image into a compact set of features called an embedding.
 In a supervised classifier, this embedding is typically passed to a prediction head that produces class scores.
 SSL models such as SimCLR and DINO instead train the encoder without class labels, using different augmented views of the same image as part of the learning signal.
-Once pretrained, the encoder can be reused or fine-tuned for downstream tasks.
 At sufficiently large scale, models trained this way can also form the basis of foundation models.

 SSL models can be trained on millions of images by solving proxy tasks (e.g., contrasting different augmented views of the same image).
 Yet, the absence of labels makes it difficult to verify whether the learned representations are actually relevant for a given downstream task.
+For example, a model trained on images of cars may learn features related to wheels, windows, and overall vehicle shape.
+Some of these features may transfer well to other types of vehicles, while others may be of little use when the model is applied to bicycles or motorcycles.
+Without labels, it is difficult to know which properties the model has learned and how useful they will be beyond the training data.
 Moreover, when trained with proxy tasks such as random cropping, a model may unintentionally associate irrelevant features without us realizing, and evaluating it is non-trivial [<a href="#meehan2023do" data-ref="meehan2023do">Meehan et al.</a>].

 This is where Explainable AI (XAI) would seem useful.
 For supervised models, methods such as Grad-CAM can highlight image regions that contribute to a particular prediction.
 Occlusion methods such as RISE take a different route.
 They repeatedly mask parts of the input and observe how the target prediction score changes.